12 Easy Day Trips From Panama City

 Cajones de Chame

 The Cajones de Chame is one of those places that everyone is Instagramming right now.
 It’s a natural canyon formed by the Chame River that you can jump off of and take some cool photos to make your friends back home jealous.
-Selina organizes a tour here for $50 that includes a hike at the Altos de Campana National Park and visiting the canyons where you can jump and rappel off the cliffs into the cool water.
+Panama Road Trips organizes a tour here for $55 that includes a hike at the Altos de Campana National Park and visiting the canyons where you can jump and rappel off the cliffs into the cool water.

-I’m going to be honest.
-The beach at Veracruz isn’t great but it does make a nice day when you want the beach ambience, beers, and a place to paddle board.
-My favorite spots to hangout at are SUP Republic & Paddle Paradise where you can rent paddle boards by the hour as well as Praia.
-To arrive to Veracruz only costs around $7 using Uber (use promo code UBERPTYLIFE for $10 off).
+I’m going, to be honest.
+The beach at Veracruz isn’t great but it does make a nice day when you want the beach ambiance, beers, and a place to paddle board.
+My favorite spots to hang out at are Red Lion Beach Club, Veri Veri, SUP Republic, Paddle Paradise, and Praia.
+To arrive in Veracruz only costs around $7 using Uber (use promo code UBERPTYLIFE for $10 off).
 I do have trouble getting an Uber back sometimes so if this happens then walk to the main road and get on any bus heading towards the city for $1 and then call Uber from there.

 Laguna de San Carlos